 Every week, if not every DAY, one of the attorneys in my office is asked this question in a consultation.

 A lot of workshop gurus and ‘coaches’ working out of cubicles in Nevada (supposedly under the guidance of an attorney) will recommend an LLC for EVERY rental.
-I truly believe this is NOT needed for the far majority of real estate investors.
-It’s expensive, cumbersome and provides nominal benefit to many clients that just don’t have a lot of equity in their rentals….yet!!
+I truly believe that an LLC for every rental property isn’t needed for the far majority of real estate investors.
+It’s expensive, cumbersome and provides nominal benefit when there’s not a lot of equity in their rentals….yet!!

 Is there a limit on how many properties you can put in an LLC?

 No. You can put as many properties as you want into an LLC…but then we have gone to the other extreme.
 I don’t want to see my clients with 10 or more properties sitting in an LLC and effectively ‘putting all of their eggs in one basket’.

 Yes, if you have one LLC for each property, if there is a problem with tenant or contractor, they can’t break out of that LLC and get to other rentals (so long as they ‘maintain’ the LLC- See my article: https://markjkohler.com/piercing-the-corporate-veil-and-protecting-yourself/)

 However, on the flip side with a bunch of rentals in one LLC, if there is a problem with one rental, they can get at the other 9.
 So much cheaper…but where is the happy medium and we NEED to be balanced…as in most areas of our lives.